 Council Meeting Agendas

-Council meetings are held on the 2nd and 4th Tuesday of each month beginning at 5:00 p.m.
+Council meetings are held on the 2nd and 4th Tuesday of each month beginning at 5:30 p.m. (new time effective March 20, 2023 - previously 5pm).
 Meetings are held at the Municipal Office located at 500 Railway Avenue in Clandeboye, Manitoba.

-All Council meetings are chaired by the Mayor, or in her absence, by the Deputy Mayor.
-Council meetings are open to the public unless Council moves in-camera to discuss personnel, legal, or private matters.
+Council meetings are open to the public unless Council moves in-camera to discuss personnel, legal, or preliminary matters.

 Agenda packages are available 4 days prior to the regular Council meeting as shown above.

 Minutes are taken by administrative staff and are posted as draft versions once they have been prepared.
 The minutes then get approved at the following meeting and are then signed and posted on our website for public viewing, replacing the draft versions.

 Any individual or organization wanting to appear before Council to discuss an issue of importance must register by completing a Delegation Registration Form.
 This form must be completed and submitted to the Municipal Office no later than 5 days before the scheduled Council meeting.
 Delegations are limited to 10 minutes.
 If the matter has already been discussed and dealt with through an earlier delegation to the satisfaction of Council, the applicant will not be allowed to appear before Council.

 Planning Hearing Process

 The Planning Hearing Process gives people the opportunity to make representation in support or opposition of an application being presented to Council.